priyankadogra/AIE8/ai8-cert-challenge/README_CERT_Challenge_RUBRIC.md

 ## Advanced Retrieval
 ### Swap out base retriever with advnaced retrieval methods.
 I decided to use cohere re-ranking to help improve retrieval quality (fetching more results and then re-ranking them).
 The re-ranking can also filter out irrelevant chunks and increase precision.
 Re-ranking could also help surface more relevant information that might be buried in lower ranked results.
+When co-here re-ranking is selected, we fetch 15 documents.

 ## Assessing Performance
 ### How does the performance compare to your original RAG application?
 Test the new retrieval pipeline using the RAGAS frameworks to quantify any improvements.
 Provide results in a table.